linkedin px ads

 On the other hand, let’s slow things down a notch and look at another beautiful word, Im Schneckentempo, meaning “at a snail’s pace”.
 Isn’t that just the perfect description for the English word “slow”?

-Below, you can find some of our other favourite, literal German words.
+Below, you can find some of our other favorite, literal German words.

 GermanLiteral MeaningActual Meaning